droglenc/NCMTH207/modules/ce/ANOVA1MultipleComparisons_CE1.md

 1. Write the H<sub>0</sub> and H<sub>A</sub> for this study.
 Make sure to define all symbols.
 1. Test, at the 5% level, if the mean total length differed among the tail clipping treatments.
 1. If a difference in means was identified, then determine which group means differ significantly from each other and which did not. [*You should have a specific answer for each pair of group means with appropriate statistical support.*]
-1. For each difference in means identified above, provide an appropriate statement that describes the amount of difference (use CIs) between the group means. [*Note: Refer to appropriate tabular results and clearly identify which group had a larger mean.*]
+1. For each significantly different pair of means identified above, provide an appropriate statement that describes the amount of difference (use CIs) between the group means. [*Note: Refer to appropriate tabular results and clearly identify which group had a larger mean.*]
 1. Create a graphic that helps support your answers to the previous question.
 1. Write an overall conclusion about the effect of tail clipping on the mean total length of salamanders.